 Carcinoid syndrome refers to a characteristic set of signs and symptoms including:

-The syndrome is caused by carcinoid tumours (see 'What is a carcinoid tumour?') arising in the liver (normally as secondary lesions) or outside the gut, that secrete chemicals into the bloodstream, producing such symptoms.
+The syndrome is caused by carcinoid tumours arising in the liver (normally as secondary lesions) or outside the gut, that secrete chemicals into the bloodstream, producing such symptoms.

 Carcinoid tumours affect approximately 2/100,000 of the population.
 Only 10% of these actually cause carcinoid syndrome.
 They tend to present from middle age onwards.